opusaha/opusaha/README.md

 ![Web Developer](https://github.com/opusaha/opusaha/blob/main/cover.png)

-### Hi there 👋, My name is Saboj
+Hi there 👋, My name is Saboj

-I am working heardly to be a webdeveloper.
-I love to create and maintain websites.
-I always try to learn something new.
-I love to solve real world problems.
-I created more then 10 website for my clients.
-I pride myself of doing quality work and maintaining excelient communications.
+I am a web developer with experience in Laravel, PHP, JavaScript, jQuery, Bootstrap, CSS, AJAX, and API.
+I love to create and maintain websites, and I pride myself on doing quality work and maintaining excellent communication with clients.
+I have created more than 10 websites for clients, and I am always looking to learn something new.

-Skills: Laravel / PHP / REACT / JS / HTML / CSS / MySQL
+Skills: Laravel / PHP / JavaScript / jQuery / Bootstrap / CSS / AJAX / API / MySQL

-- 🔭 I’m currently working on Fiver.com
-- 🌱 I’m currently learning JavaScript
 - 👯 I’m looking to collaborate on GitHub
 - 📫 How to reach me: sahaapo@gmail.com